Debate over the origins of the Crips gang: Derard Barton's account

 While Washington never wrote a memoir like Williams, a biography of Washington titled I Am Raymond Washington was published in 2014 by Zach Fortier, a retired police officer.
 The book has been described as the only authorised biography of Washington, as Fortier interviewed friends and relatives of Washington to obtain information about the origins of the Crips.
 Fortier interviewed the half-brother of Raymond Washington, Derard Barton, who outlined his understanding of Washington's motives for forming the Crips.

 In the interview, Barton described their brother Reggie, who was a popular musician at Fremont High School.
 In 1969, Reggie was voted the homecoming king, while the homecoming queen was the girlfriend of Craig Monson.
 Monson led the Avenues gang, which Washington was a member of.
 During the homecoming, Monson was jealous of Reggie, so he threatened him with a gun.
 This angered Washington's brother Ronald Joe, who attacked Monson, while Washington attacked Monson's younger brother.
 After this incident, Washington left the Avenues, saying "Fuck the Avenues.
 I'm gonna start my own gang".
-Fortier considerers this account of events plausible.
+Fortier considers this account of events plausible.